Kellogg exec on AI uses cases, implementation, and ‘culture change’

 Learnings

-On the subject of ethics and responsible AI, McGurk says that Kellogg follows laws and regulations around data privacy and consent and makes sure that its partners do the same.
-While she notes that local regulatory frameworks governing the use of AI are still “quite mushy,” McGurk says that Kellog is internally focused on understanding where possible risks and unintended consequences might be so that it can get ahead of them.
-For example, the company takes steps to prevent bias in designing and training algorithms, particularly in situations that require that require “human empathy” from automation.
+On the subject of ethics and responsible AI, McGurk says Kellogg follows laws and regulations around data privacy and consent and makes sure its partners do the same.
+While she notes that local regulatory frameworks governing the use of AI are still “quite mushy,” McGurk says Kellogg is internally focused on understanding where possible risks and unintended consequences might be so it can get ahead of them.
+For example, the company takes steps to prevent bias in designing and training algorithms, particularly in situations that require “human empathy” from automation.

 “We’ve made it a priority to train employees and partners who engage in things like data-driven marketing,” McGurk said. “[We want them to] be aware of local regulations and our own policies, certifying their compliance.”

 To enterprises embarking on their own digital transformations, McGurk recommends avoiding an “If we build it, they will come” mentality.
-Avoiding falling behind requires getting the necessary data in order and identifying scenarios that can give practical application and near-term business value.
+Avoiding falling behind requires getting the necessary data in order and identifying scenarios that can provide practical application and near-term business value.

 According to IBM, AI enterprise adoption challenges include limited expertise and a lack of tools for developing models.
 While over 90% of businesses told the company in a survey that their ability to explain how AI arrived at a decision is important, more than half cited problems getting there, including biased data.
-Still, IDC predicts that businesses will overcome these blockers to spend $77.6 billion on AI in 2022, up from $24 billion last year.
+Still, IDC predicts businesses will overcome these blockers to spend $77.6 billion on AI in 2022, up from $24 billion last year.

 “Gain momentum by proving what you can do.
 Build your tribe of evangelists,” McGurk said.
 “Implementing AI requires culture change: a willingness to test and learn — and do it with speed.
 No matter what the corporate culture, training internal users — the ultimate customers for these algorithms — how to be better consumers of data and work with data science talent will be paramount.”